jessestimpson/kapten/README.md

 ### Disable services

 Kapten manages services using a supervisor.
-We do not want systemd to interfere.
+We do not want systemd to interfere, so after you install the dependencies, make sure they're all stopped and disabled.

 ```
 systemctl stop nginx && systemctl mask nginx